 Using the solution focused technique in schools has proven to be highly effective, and I've had extremely positive feedback from both the students and staff I have worked with.

 Results are generally seen within six sessions or less.
-Staff I have worked with say students are more relaxed, more willing to open up and engage, they have greater insight into their emotions, and a stronger vocabulary to translate their feelings intro strengths and capabilities to support their own emotional well-being.
+Staff report students seeming more relaxed, more willing to open up and engage, and having greater insight into their emotions.
+They also develop a stronger vocabulary to translate their feelings intro strengths and capabilities, allowing them to better support their own emotional well-being.

 Case Study: Beechen Cliff School, Bath